Review | What’s worse for a relationship: A pandemic or a marriage?

 So when Heather Havrilesky declared, in the New York Times, “Do I hate my husband?
-Oh for sure, yes, definitely,” people took up her words with relish.
+Oh for sure, yes, definitely,” people feasted.
 The Atlantic’s David Frum likened the essay, excerpted from Havrilesky’s new book, “Foreverland: On the Divine Tedium of Marriage,” to “filing your divorce papers in front of millions of people.”
 In a now-deleted tweet, the feminist writer Andi Ziesler suggested, with magnificent passive-aggression, “It might be a net good if we stopped conflating ‘successful marriage’ and ‘marriage that lasts forever.’”

 Strikingly, many readers’ responses doubled as paeans to their spouses.
 In a Substack post, Jill Filipovic called her own marriage “the first relationship of my life that felt expansive.”
 “My marriage is a source of intense joy in my life,” Josh Barro wrote in his newsletter.
 “Why not shout it from the rooftops?”
 Albert Burneko, denouncing the excerpt as an “incomprehensibly monstrous betrayal,” also took the occasion to celebrate his wife on the website Defector: “I follow her around the house like a cat following a laser pointer.”
 Some might call this defensive; I find it sort of sweet.
 Though their authors may not realize it, such tributes operate in basically the same genre as Havrilesky’s memoir.
 They at least make many of the same moves: Insist you are neither saintly nor smug for glorying in your marriage; say you got lucky.